mnemnion/JLpeg.jl/Plans.md

 remove it, if not, we slip in a hold frame, and one of the canonical mark/check actions is performed, namely: are they the same substring, is one longer than the other, or equal length without regard to contents.
-There's also a runtime mark for taking an Action on both captures, the result of which succeeds or fails the pattern.
+There's also a runtime mark for taking an Action on both captures.
+The result of any of which succeeds or fails the pattern.

 I _could_ implement this as captures but there are good reasons not to, this decomplects what is after all a pattern-matching operation from capturing, Mark/Check can cross rule